-Bioenergy has a unique role to play in lowering emissions – whether it is used to create renewable electricity, renewable gas, renewable heat or liquid biofuels.
-It also offers important waste management solutions, with new and proven technologies able to create energy from waste, reduce landfill volumes and cut emissions.
+Bioenergy has a unique role to play in lowering emissions – in creating renewable electricity, gas, heat or liquid biofuels.
+It also offers important waste management solutions, with new and proven technologies able to produce energy from waste, reduce landfill volumes and cut emissions.
 We have invested in several market-leading bioenergy projects and are working with industry to help increase market understanding about the potential uses and benefits of bioenergy.

 WATCH: Avertas Energy to generate energy from waste in Australian first